-The effects of changes in partial recruitment (PR) on reference points from age-structured production analysis and Y/R analysis are compared in this section.
-There has been little variation in PRfor the southern Gulf cod stock, except that fish recruited somewhat earlier during the late-1970s than in subsequent years.
-Instead of using observed PR patterns, a knife edged PR was used and the age of full recruitment was varied from 4 to 8.
+The effects of changes in partial recruitment (PR) on reference points from age-structured production analysis and yield per recruit analysis are compared in this section.
+There has been little variation in PR for the southern Gulf cod stock, except that fish recruited somewhat earlier during the late 1970s than in subsequent years.
+Instead of using observed PR patterns, I used a knife edged PR and varied the age of full recruitment from 4 to 8.
 This level of variation far exceeds what has been observed for this stock and it is used here purely as a comparison of the type of information available from these two models.
-The weights-at-age from the 1990-95 period were also used.
+I also used the weights at age from the 1990-95 period.

 There were marked differences in Y and Y/R as a function of F between the two models (Fig. 7).
-Both F{MSY} and F{crash} declined significantly as the age of full recruitment declined in the age-structured production analyses.
-The curves changed shape from being nearly flat-topped when full recruitment was at age 8 to distinctly dome shaped when age 4 fish were fully recruited.
+Both F{msy} and F{crash} declined significantly as the age of full recruitment declined in the agestructured production analyses.
+The curves changed shape from being nearly flat-topped when full recruitment was at age 8 to very dome shaped when age 4 fish were fully recruited.
 MSY was about 25% less with age 4 fully recruited than with age 8 fully recruited.
 The Y/R curves were relatively insensitive to changes in the age of full recruitment (Fig. 7).
 The main difference was that the curves were flat-topped for full recruitment at ages 5, 6, 7, and 8, and slightly domed at age 4.

-Uncertainty in the Stock-Recruitment Relationship
+Uncertainty in the Stock/Recruitment Relationship